SysManSquad/sysmansquadblogdev/content/posts/2020-01-23-net-102-build-your-lab.md

                     </p>

                     <p>
                       Install a Windows 10 VM to use as your admin workstation.
-Let's say that you're using an evaluation copy from the <a href="https://www.microsoft.com/en-us/evalcenter/evaluate-windows-10-enterprise">evaluation center</a>, which will function for 90 days.
+Let's say that you're using an evaluation copy from the [evaluation center](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-10-enterprise), which will function for 90 days.
 Place it on the lab network, and if you'd like to RDP to it, give it an adapter on the parent network as well.
                     </p>

                     <p class="has-background has-very-light-gray-background-color">